Cobweb painting

 Cobweb painting, sometimes known as gossamer painting, is the delicate process of painting on canvases made from caterpillar and spider webs that have been collected, layered, cleaned, and framed.
-Fewer than 100 cobweb paintings are known to exist, many of which are housed in private collections.
+The fragile works of art on thin, translucent surfaces was practiced primarily in South Tyrol in the 18th and early 19th centuries.
+Fewer than 100 cobweb paintings are known to exist, many of which are housed in collections.

 Introduction

 Cobwebs are formed by spiders from protein and extruded from spinnerets to form fine nets.
 The stickiness of spiders' webs that allows them to adhere to form a 'canvas' is due to droplets of glue suspended on the gossamer threads.
+Contrary to the name, the surface of most cobweb pictures is not an ordinary cobweb, but the felt-like web of caterpillars of the bird-cherry ermine (Yponomeuta evonymella).
+Therefore, the term "caterpillar web picture" would be the correct term, but "cobweb picture" was initially used for this art form and has been established as a synonym for more than 200 years.

+The caterpillars mainly attack bird cherry trees (Prunus padus) and cover the tree with a dense, tough web of silk secretion, under whose protection they devour the tree.
+Webs of funnel-web spiders (Agelenidae) were less frequently used as painting ground, although these were significantly more fragile and are more difficult to process.
+Also webs of the caterpillars of silkmoths and mediterranean flour moth were used less common.
+There is no evidence as to why artists painted on this webs.

 History

 Web painting (Spinnwebenbilder) is first documented in the 16th century from the Puster Valley in the Austrian Tyrolean Alps, carried out by monks who produced paintings on canvases made entirely of spiders' webs or caterpillar silk.
 These religious miniatures were usually painted for convents, other religious institutions, the middle classes, and the minor aristocracy.
 Only around 100 are known to exist, primarily held in private collections.

 Elias Prunner from the Puster Valley was the first secular artist to practice cobweb painting, and in 1765 he painted the Empress Maria Theresa.
 The celebrated beauty Philippine Welser (1527–1580) married Archduke Ferdinand II of Tyrol secretly, and she settled near Innsbruck, living in the Schloss Ambras.
 Small paintings of Philippine in oval shaped frames were sold to tourists by Franz Unterberger (1838–1902) of Innsbruck, an artist who employed other local artists to produce the portraits.
 These cobweb paintings were exported to England, North America and Germany in significant numbers.

 In the 19th and early 20th century the cobweb artists of Innsbruck painted landscapes and scenes involving local peasants, as well as military engagements of the wars of independence.
 The industrial revolution gave many new themes for cobweb artists to paint.
 From 1920 onwards no new cobweb paintings from the Tyrol have been recorded.

-Cobweb painting is still occasionally attempted.
+Anne Bradshaw Clopton (1878-1956) also created cobweb paintings.

 The cobweb canvas

-The cobwebs obtained for the early Austrian example came from Agelenidae funnel-web spiders, whose gossamer sheets were collected in the form of a thin canvas, then put under tension to make an oval blank.
-The canvas can be strengthened by brushing diluted milk onto the web with great care.
-Considerable attention must be taken to clean the web, removing insect parts, spider droppings, etc. It is noted that people were employed specifically to collect the large amount of cobwebs required for the many canvases.